gelotek-com/gelocam/README.md

   1. The bot sends an HTTP command to the ESP32.
   2. The ESP32 captures a series of photos and sends them to the server.
   3. The server stitches them into a video and sends it back to the user on Telegram.

+---

+## 🆕 Version 1.1 – Motion Detection Mode

+This update introduces a new **motion detection mode** to enhance surveillance capabilities.

+- Users can activate this mode via Telegram.
+- The ESP32 captures a photo every **0.5 seconds**.
+- Each new image is compared with the previous one by the server.
+- If a **difference** is detected, the server:
+  - Saves the triggering frame.
+  - Automatically generates a video using the same process as `/video`.

+---

+## 📄 License

+MIT License